alumina-lang/alumina/MISSING.md

 - ability to monkey-patch in a nice way without linker tricks
 - full Hindley-Milner type inference.
 Global type inference will pretty much require a full rewrite of `mono`, so whis would be a massive project, but it would also be super awesome to have
   - Type inference gaps are a big pain point right now, especially since there are so many places where adding a type hint is not even possible (e.g. when chaining methods).
-- true variadic functions (certainly they'd be generic and variadic only pre-monomorphization, varargs is an abomination).
-This is hard to do, both from the syntax and `mono` perspective but the payoff is that tuples can have nice protocol implementations.
-  - something like `extern "rust-call"` could come to the rescue here.
-It is already kinda possible to have recursive varargs by `tuple_head_of` and `tuple_tail_of`.
-  - Probably not needed.
 - some sort of type-checking of pre-monomorphized functions might be useful. they can have pretty blatant errors inside that would fail to compile no matter what the type parameters are, but you don't know until you actually try to use it.
 - generators? coroutines? lmao, not gonna happen